Jittor-Image-Models/Jittor-Image-Models/README.md

 # Jittor-Image-Models
-Original copyright of Ross Wightman, modifications by VIP Group.

 Pytorch-image-models is an excellent project created by Ross Wightman and perfected by many outstanding contributors.
 More about pytorch-image-models: https://github.com/rwightman/pytorch-image-models
 Jittor is a high-performance deep learning framework based on JIT compiling and meta-operators.
 More about Jittor deep learning framework: https://github.com/Jittor/jittor